Scandinavian York: The Earldom of York 954–1066

 Ironside died just a few weeks after the treaty.
 Cnut then became king of all England.
-He divided England into earldoms and appointed his most trusted followers as earls.
-He appointed Erik of Hlathir to the Earldom of Northumbria, replacing the previous Earl of Northumbria Uhtred, who Cnut had murdered.
+He divided England into four semi-independent earldoms using a system of governance based on the Scandinavian system of the time.
+He appointed his most trusted followers as earls, with the Norwegian Erik of Hlathir appointed to the Earldom of Northumbria.
+The previous Earl of Northumbria, Uhtred, had been murdered, probably on Cnut's orders.
+Although a Scandinavian king ruled all of England.
+Northumbria was not well integrated into the rest of the country.